Landing a Great Airline Seat!

 If all else fails, ask again at the gate.

-If you couldn’t get the kind of seat you wanted, assuming seats are assigned on your airline, try asking again at the gate.
+If you couldn’t get the kind of seat you wanted, don’t give up prematurely.
+Even if seats are assigned on your airline, try asking again at the gate.
 Loyalty program members may have been upgraded and their original seat assignments abandoned.
 This can translate into new, great seats becoming available at the last minute.
 Note that some airlines may refuse to accommodate this request if you are flying with an economy fare ticket.